Event ID 4624 explained: Windows successful logon and LogonType reference

 A successful 4624 alone is rarely a finding.
 It becomes one when paired with:

-The triage patterns
+The five patterns

-- Brute-force-then-success: a burst of 4625 from one source IP followed within minutes by a 4624 from the same IP for the same
+- Brute-force-then-success.
+A burst of 4625 from one source IP followed within minutes by a 4624 from the same IP for the same

-Sample Sigma rule — successful logon after failure burst
+Sigma: successful logon after failure burst

 title: Successful Logon Following Failed Logon Burst